Zooplankton in Puget Sound

 The zooplankton monitoring program has been extremely successful, collecting crucial data on environmental health and salmon survival indicators.
 For example, an environmental index developed from copepod abundance data has been closely linked to salmon survival.
 This new index is being used to improve forecasting models, which predict how many adult salmon will return to Puget Sound each year.

 We need to continue collecting information on the Puget Sound zooplankton community over the long-term.
 Datasets that span many years allow researchers to understand environmental patterns and track ecosystem responses to changes in many factors like temperature, water chemistry, and pollution.
 Zooplankton data also show us how much food is available for juvenile salmon and whether that food is healthy for the fish.
 Continuing to collect Puget Sound zooplankton data is one crucial piece of successful salmon recovery.
+Learn more about findings on the marine food web and its effect on salmon from the Salish Sea Marine Survival Project.

 Photo: Zooplankton, NOAA